zkx06111/WSRGlow/README.md

 The official implementation of the Interspeech 2021 paper *WSRGlow: A Glow-based Waveform Generative Model for Audio Super-Resolution*.
 Audio samples can be found [here](https://zkx06111.github.io/wsrglow/).

+Feel free to create issues or send an email to [kexunz@zju.edu.cn](mailto:kexunz@zju.edu.cn) if you have problems running the code.

+Before running the code, you need to install the dependicies by `pip install -r requirements.txt`.

 The configs for model architecture and training scheme is saved in `config.yaml`.
 You can overwrite some of the attributes by adding the `--hparams` flag when running a command.
 The general way to run a python script is

 `python $SRC$ --config $CONFIG$ --hparams $KEY1$=$VALUE1$,$KEY2$=$VALUE2$,...`